 Additionally, mental illness in Florida is defined as “an impairment of the mental or emotional processes that exercise conscious control of one’s actions or of the ability to perceive or understand reality, which impairment substantially interferes with the person’s ability to meet the ordinary demands of living.
 For the purposes of this part, the term does not include a developmental disability as defined in chapter 393, intoxication, or conditions manifested only by antisocial behavior or substance abuse.”

-It is the opinion of CCHR that before a school initiates an involuntary psychiatric examination of a minor that they should first ensure that a child is not simply exhibiting “anti-social behavior”.
+It is the opinion of CCHR that before an involuntary psychiatric examination is initiated on a minor that the individual involved should first ensure that a child is not exhibiting “anti-social behavior”.
 Children have tantrums and teenagers have dramatic moments – all of which can be misinterpreted as signs of mental illness when in fact they are they are normal childhood behaviors.

-If the appropriate school personnel involved truly believe that the behavior of a child is a result of mental illness then, according to the criteria the parent or legal guardian should be contacted for the purpose of obtaining consent for a voluntary examination.
+If the personnel authorized to initiate a Baker Act truly believe that the behavior of a child is a result of mental illness then, according to the criteria the parent or legal guardian should be contacted for the purpose of obtaining consent for a voluntary examination.